10 Steps in Writing the Research Paper by Peter T. Markman; Alison L. Heney; Roberta H. Markman; Marie L. Waddell

 Call Number: StyleMnl PN 4783 .A83 2017

-The style of the Associated Press is the gold standard for news writing.
-With The AP Stylebook in hand, you can learn how to write and edit with the clarity and professionalism for which they are famous.
+The style of The Associated Press is the gold standard for news writing.
+With The AP Stylebook in hand, you can learn how to write and edit with the clarity and professionalism for which their writers and editors are famous.
+The AP Stylebook will help you master the AP's rules on grammar, spelling, punctuation, capitalization, abbreviation, word and numeral usage, and when to use "more than" instead of "over."
+To make navigating these specialty chapters even easier, the Stylebook includes a comprehensive index.

 Call Number: BR 118 .K53 2016